 The Waldorf University RN to BSN completion program gives registered nurses an opportunity to capitalize on their prior nursing experience in the completion of the Bachelor of Science degree in nursing.
 With a focus on relevant topics in today's health care industry such as evidence-based practice, legal and ethical issues, leadership and management for nurses, community health and more, this degree program provides a well-rounded curriculum for RNs who are seeking more from their current career.

-Benefits of Earning Your BSN as a RN
+Benefits of Earning Your BSN and taking courses online:

 The RN to BSN completion program at Waldorf University can help you stand out from the crowd and elevate your practice.